MichaelIbia12/Mars_Bot/README.md

 m.response_engine(txt)
 ```

 This method is responsible for generating responses based on user input.
-It performs the following steps:

-    Lemmatization:
-        Uses the bulk_lemmatizer method to lemmatize the input text.
-Lemmatization reduces words to their base or root form.

-    Prediction:
-        Uses the prediction_engine method to predict the type of the user's statement based on the lemmatized input.
-        Chooses a response from the vocabulary based on the prediction.
-        Handles personal information, recommendations, and internet connectivity checks.

 ### Prediction Engine